onap/oom/docs/OOM User Guide/oom_user_guide.rst

 For the Amsterdam release, the deployment specifications represent a simple simplex deployment of ONAP that may not have the robustness typically required of a full operational deployment.
 Follow on releases will enhance these deployment specifications as follows:

--  Load Balancers - kubernets has built in support for user defined or simple 'ingress' load balances at the service layer to hide the complexity of multi-pod deployments from other components.
+-  Load Balancers - Kubernetes has built in support for user defined or simple 'ingress' load balances at the service layer to hide the complexity of multi-pod deployments from other components.